jcridev/mdde/debug/README.md

 # Debug environment set up

-Current directory `debug` is the working directory.
+The current directory `debug` is the working directory.

 Pre-requisites:
 * Anaconda 1.7